Last Updated on April 20, 2021 by Ines

 Breast milk contains all the nutrients a baby needs in the first six months of life.
 Its composition changes together with the baby’s needs.
 In such a way, the baby is provided by precisely what he needs in a given time.

 Even during one breastfeeding, the milk changes: at the beginning, it is less caloric, to quench thirst, and later more fatty to satisfy hunger.

 2. Breastfeeding boosts the baby’s immune system:

 Breast milk carries antibodies to diseases that the mother has already overcome.
 By nursing, the baby receives them through milk, which increases her resistance to those diseases.

 Especially colostrum, the first milk your newborn gets, is rich in antibodies and nutrients.
-Colostrum is essential for the immunity and put a nursing baby in a huge advantage over a formula-fed one.
+Colostrum is essential for immunity and puts a nursing baby at a huge advantage over a formula-fed one.

 Breastfed babies tend to be more resistant to disease later in childhood and even in adulthood.

 3. Emotional benefits of breastfeeding: